Eco-Flow/pollen-metabarcoding/README.md

 **Please note:** The nf-core `CUTADAPT` module is labelled as `process_medium` in the module `main.nf`.
 However for pollen metabarcoding data the fastqs are significantly smaller, so this resource requirement has been overwritten inside `conf/modules.config` to match the `process_single` resource requirments.

+## Test Data
+The data used to test this pipeline and used in the `test` profile can be accessed via the [ENA ID: PRJEB26439](http://www.ebi.ac.uk/ena/data/view/PRJEB26439).

 ## Contact Us

 If you need any support do not hesitate to contact us at any of: